THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* // Both public and static methods are declared inside of a class.
+A static method may be called as it is.
+A public method needs to
+* // be made into an object before it can be used.

 ## Part 3 - Dogs